-Research all of your options, to include working with a professional, licensed, insured, estate liquidation company.
+Research all of your options, including working with a professional, licensed, insured, estate liquidation company.
 Researching your options and doing a consultation can help ensure that you have all of your bases covered in terms of planning, organization, and execution.
 There should be no fee associated with getting a consultation.
-The professional should ask you questions regarding your plans with the house and any timelines associated with the sale, how many items you have and what type of items you have.
+The professional should ask you questions regarding your plans with the house and any timelines associated with the sale, how many items you have, and what type of items you have.

 After answering some questions detailing the estate liquidation, the professional will be able to provide you with further information to help you make the right choices on how to best liquidate the estate and get the most for your items.